Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Numerical Results

 \subsection{Impact of QoS $\gamma$}

-We then evaluate the trade-off between the minimum radar SINR and communication QoS $\gamma$ in Fig. \ref{QoS}.
+{We then evaluate the trade-off between the minimum radar SINR and communication QoS $\gamma$ in Fig. \ref{QoS}.
 As the QoS $\gamma$ increases, the radar SINR of all schemes shows a declining trend.
 This is intuitive since a larger $\gamma$ requires more system resources to mitigate the inter-user interference.
 It can be seen that the overall performance of the proposed method remains remarkably stable compared with other robust baseline schemes.
 This is because the proposed algorithm is able to leverage the diversity gain and the interference mitigation gain in the spatial domain by properly adjusting the antenna positions.
 In particular, the minimum radar SINR of the proposed scheme exhibits a minor decline from 9.1 dB to 7.5 dB as $\gamma$ increases from 2 dB to 12 dB, while that of the Random RIS scheme has dropped from 8.8 dB to 6.6 dB.
 The performance gap enlarges because the random RIS coefficients fail to perform passive beamforming to enhance the QoS performance.
-Consequently, more power must be allocated to meet the QoS requirements with increased communication loads, leading to the degradation of the radar performance.
-Moreover, the minimum radar SINR of both the RPA and GAS schemes significantly deteriorates with increasing $\gamma$, which highlights the benefits of optimization on continuous antenna positions.
+Consequently, more power must be allocated to meet the QoS requirements with increased communication loads, leading to degradation of radar performance.
+This observation highlights that the RIS is more effective in facilitating a better performance trade-off between radar and communications, rather than directly enhancing the radar SINR.
+Moreover, the minimum radar SINR of both the RPA and GAS schemes significantly deteriorates with increasing $\gamma$, which highlights the benefits of optimization on continuous antenna positions. }